cpressey/Ahead-of-Time-eval/README.md

 #### Footnote 3

-We also avoid the phrase "compile-time" as is technically inaccurate, as we might never actually compile the given code; instead we say "ahead of time".
+We also avoid the phrase "compile-time" as it is technically inaccurate, as we might never actually compile the given code; instead we say "ahead of time".

 #### Footnote 4